-Distracted Driving Facts:
+Distracted Driving Laws

-Many states have distracted driving laws that prohibit talking on a cell phone, texting and other distractions while in the driver’s seat.
-In fact, 16 states prohibit all drivers from using hand-held cell phones while driving.
-Thirty-eight states ban all cell phone use by novice drivers and 20 states ban cell phone use for school bus drivers.
-Nearly all — 47 — states prohibit text messaging for all drivers.
+Many states have distracted driving laws that prohibit talking on a cellphone, texting and other distractions while in the driver’s seat.
+In fact, 25 states prohibit all drivers from using hand-held cell phones while driving, according to the National Conference of State Legislatures.
+Thirty-six states ban all cellphone use by novice drivers and 18 states ban cellphone use for school bus drivers.
+Nearly all — 48 — states prohibit text messaging for all drivers.

-Are you a safe driver?
 Take our interactive quiz and test your knowledge.
 Contact your Farm Bureau agent to learn about programs we offer to reward safe driving.